alexwlchan/imessage-archive/README.md

 imessage-archive
 ================

+**Note, 26 Apr 2015:** I rather let this languish, didn't I?

+Since I'm stuck in bed for the next few weeks, I'm going to dust this off and see if I can't get it working properly.
+(Also, my Mac just erased two years of messages, so the merging stuff would be *really* nice.)

+Plus, I have a slightly less crappy understanding of SQL now, so the code will be less awful.

+New work is going on in the apr15 branch, but I'll eventually merge back to master when I have something working. :-)

+---

 Scripts for parsing the iOS message database.

 Messages.app on OS X and iOS both store their messages databases in SQL (`chat.db` and `sms.db`, respectively).
 This is a handful of scripts which extract the messages from the SQL into human-readable JSON, and try to organise the attachments in a sensible way.